 Peer tutoring is provided by undergraduate tutors at no expense to students currently enrolled in the courses listed below.
 It is a great additional resource for students who have already met with professors and utilized course resources.
 Tutoring is offered between the third and last week of each semester.

 If you are interested in becoming a peer tutor, contact the head tutor for the subject you are interested in tutoring.
+All potential tutors must receive a recommendation from a faculty member before they may be considered for hire.

 Courses Supported By Peer Tutors